ICC4103-202010-WebTech/course-project-jcastro-rlemay/README.md

 - If we go to the profile's organization, we can find all the details, with a posibility to see the users, report the organization, and also see the organization creator (all not working for now), in the bottom of it, we are shown all the organization's event, with a brif description, and a link in their name to take us to the event profile.

-# Summary of features required in the assignment but pending:
+## Summary of features required in the assignment but pending:

+- Nothing by now.

-# API Tests, which should include links to your Postman collection containing tests for yourAPI:
+## API Tests, which should include links to your Postman collection containing tests for yourAPI:

 - https://www.getpostman.com/collections/83ed881b39484168f75f